supercrytoking/discord-bot-boilerplate/README.md

 # Usage
 This boilerplate features a quick and powerful commmand handler to dynamically load and managed each command.
 Commands are stored in the `/commands/` folder and have 3 main functions:
 - `exports.run`: The main function of the command.
 - `exports.help`: The descripion of the commands.
-Appears when a users runs `+commands [command]`.
+Appears when a users runs `!commands [command]`.
 - `exports.aliases`: The aliases of the command.
 A command can be run using it's main name or one of it's aliases.
-A good example is setting an alias of `+balance` to `+bal` so that both commands do the same thing.
+A good example is setting an alias of `!balance` to `!bal` so that both commands do the same thing.

 ### Example Command
 `/commands/examples.js`